-- Complete Troop Start-up or required training to begin working with girls or a service team. - Visit our web page full of helpful information that is dedicated to new leaders gswo.org/newtroopleader. - Log into your Volunteer Toolkit (VTK) and start planning your troop's Girl Scout year!
-You can log in at gswo.org/mygs. - Connect with your service unit to build on Troop Start Up information, plan meaningful activities, and cultivate strong relationships with caregivers in your troop or group.
+- Complete Troop Start-up or appropriate position training to begin working with girls or a service team. - Visit our web page full of helpful information that is dedicated to new leaders at gswo.org/ newtroopleader. - Log into your Volunteer Toolkit (VTK) and start planning your troops Girl Scout year!
+You can log in at gswo.org/mygs. - Connect with your service unit to build on Troop Start Up information and plan meaningful activities and cultivate strong relationships with caregivers in your troop or group.

-- Have an adult from your troop attend the regular service unit meetings to gain valuable knowledge and skills. - Participate in Girl Scouts of Western Ohio and service unit social media to stay up to date on all the Girl Scout happenings.
-For help and support from volunteers and staff, join Rallyhood. - Know who your Girl Scouts of Western Ohio support person is and how to contact them.
+- Have an adult from your troop attend the regular service unit meetings to gain valuable knowledge and skills. - Participate in Girl Scouts of Western Ohio and service unit social media to stay up to date on all the Girl Scout happenings and gain help and support of volunteers and staff from all over the council. - Know who your Girl Scouts of Western Ohio support person is and how to contact them.
 Every volunteer has one primary contact they can always reach out to.
 Also, our Customer Care team is always prepared to assist you.
 Contact them at 888.350.5090 or customercare@gswo.org.